Job-ready Graduates Package

-If you've started a new program after 1 January 2022 and are enrolled in a CSP or have a HECS-HELP or FEE-HELP loan the legislative changes will affect you.
-There are conditions you must meet to maintain your eligibility for Commonwealth assistance which include:
+If you started a new program after 1 January 2022, and are enrolled in a CSP and/or have a HECS-HELP, FEE-HELP or SA-HELP loan, the legislative changes will apply to you.
+There are conditions you must meet to maintain your eligibility for Commonwealth Assistance, including:

 - Student Learning Entitlement (SLE) of seven years

-- requirement that you be a ‘genuine student’ engaged in your studies
+- that you be a ‘genuine student’ engaged in your studies.

 What is a Low Completion Rate and how is it calculated?